Admiral-Fish/RNGWriteups/Gen 6/Initial Seeding.md

 This gives me a initial_seed of 0x99aad9fa which matches.

 Step 5:

-Even as the save_variable changes the time_variable will remain constant.
-This relies on two things, the first being that your base frame remains the same and second being that you always use the same RTC.

-But on the bright side if either of those two things change it is still easy to calculate the time_variable for different base frames and RTC values.

-Step 6:

 This is where the fun part begins, actually manipulating the initial seed.
 This part involves knowing the "pattern" of your game.
 Determining the pattern is actually fairly simple.
 It just requires grabbing 4 different initial seeds starting from the base frame.